lsst/faro/doc/lsst.faro/design.rst

 Directory structure
 -------------------

-* ``python/lsst/faro/base``:  contains base classes used throughout the package
+* ``python/lsst/faro/base``:  contains base classes used throughout the package.

-* ``python/lsst/faro/preparation``: contains classes that generate intermediate data products
+* ``python/lsst/faro/preparation``: contains classes that generate intermediate data products.

-* ``python/lsst/faro/measurement``: contains classes to generate metric values based on

-  produces one scalar ``lsst.verify.Measurement`` per unit of data (e.g., per tract, per patch).
+* ``python/lsst/faro/measurement``: contains classes to generate metric values.
+Each measurement produces one scalar ``lsst.verify.Measurement`` per unit of data (e.g., per tract, per patch).

-* ``python/lsst/faro/summary``:  contains classes that take a collection of ``lsst.verify.Measurement`` objects as input and produce a single scalar ``lsst.verify.Measurement`` that is an aggregation (e.g., mean, median, rms, etc.) of the per-tract, per-patch, etc. metrics.
+* ``python/lsst/faro/summary``:  contains classes that take a collection of ``lsst.verify.Measurement`` objects as input and produce a single scalar ``lsst.verify.Measurement`` that is an aggregation (e.g., mean, median, rms) of the per-tract, per-patch, etc. metrics.

-* ``python/lsst/faro/utils``: contains utility classes that are used in multiple instances throughout the package
+* ``python/lsst/faro/utils``: contains utility classes and functions that may be used in multiple instances throughout the package.

 Naming conventions
 ------------------